The Delaware Museum of Nature and Science

 Encouraging our visitors to explore and discover is at the core of what we do, whether it’s through exhibits, events, programs, or connecting with partnering organizations and scientists.

-When the museum reopens, discover how nature connects us all through exploring dynamic and diverse ecosystems.
+In our galleries, discover how nature connects us all through exploring dynamic and diverse ecosystems.

 Educational programs include summer camp, school tours, community outreach visits, scout activities, and other initiatives.